tmpfs/pageloop/cli/pageloop.md

 # Configuration

 Use a YAML configuration file to control the service behaviour.
+The configuration file should be writable so that new applications created using the user interface can be persisted.

 The `addr` configuration field sets the server bind address, it may be a port in the form :8080 or fully qualified host or IP address such as